 You can apply a Blur much the same way, by selecting the visibility checkbox in the section title.
 You can then choose the type of blur being applied to your layer from the pop-up menu, and adjust its blur radius.

-In the bottom-left of the Inspector, you will find the Make Exportable option.
+Below the Style section, you will find the Make Exportable option.
 From here, you can make any layer or group ready for export by pressing the add button .
 You can learn more about the different exporting options here.